TheLucasMoore/angular-js-meetup/README.md

 - Build (instead of Yeoman)
   - $ ng build
+  - Converts SCSS
+  - Can be set up to minify, concat and source maps
 - Unit Tests, Protractor Tests
   - $ ng test
   - these tests are in PROJECT_NAME.component.spec.ts